-The latest actuarial review of the TPS was carried out as at 31 March 2012.
+The latest actuarial review of the TPS was carried out as at 31 March 2016.
 The valuation report was published by the Department for Education (the Department) on 9 June 2014.
 The key results of the valuation are:

-- new employer contribution rates were set at 16.48% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million; - an employer cost cap of 10.9% of pensionable pay. - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+- new employer contribution rates were set at 23.68% of pensionable pay (including administration fees of 0.08%); - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218,100 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196,100 million giving a notional past service deficit of £22,000 million; - an employer cost cap of 10.9% of pensionable pay. - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
 The assumed nominal rate of return is 5.06%.

-The new employer contribution rate for the TPS was implemented in September 2015.
-The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable at some point in 2019.
+The new employer contribution rate for the TPS was implemented in September 2019.
+The next valuation of the TPS is currently underway based on April 2019 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2023.